ALib C++ Library

 • Otherwise, each selected module's name is added in capital letters, separated by an underscore character ('_') unless a module is not "superseded" by another module that has a mandatory dependency to it.

-• As an exclamation, in the case that module ALib Strings is included (and no other module supersedes it) and furthermore in the case that ALIB_DEBUG_STRINGS is set, suffix "_DBGSTRINGS" is appended instead of "_STRINGS" .
+• As an exception, in the case that module ALib Strings is included (and no other module supersedes it) and furthermore, in the case that ALIB_DEBUG_STRINGS is set, suffix "_DBGSTRINGS" is appended instead of "_STRINGS" .

 • In the case that ALox is included, the suffixes _ALOX is extended by suffix NRL if release logging is switched off.
-In addition, suffix NDL is added with debug builds that do not include debug logging.
-Note that both exclamations cover the non-default, unusual compilation cases in respect to the availability of debug- and release logging.
+In addition, suffix NDL is added with debug-builds that do not include debug logging.
+Note that both exception cover the non-default, unusual compilation cases in respect to the availability of debug- and release logging.

 As already explained, the CMake build process is viewed to be the reference process for ALib compilation.